-Other income in 2006 mainly consisted of interest income.
-Interest income increased to RMB94.4 million in 2006 from RMB58.1 million in 2005, mainly due to the increase in short-term bank deposits in China and abroad.
+Other income in 2007 mainly consisted of interest income.
+Interest income increased to RMB112.6 million in 2007 from RMB94.4 million in 2006, mainly due to an increase in short-term bank deposits in China and abroad.
 The cash for such deposits was generated largely from our operations as well as from the proceeds of our US\$100 million zero coupon convertible subordinated notes issued in July 2003.
-Investment income decreased to RMB0.3 million in 2006 from RMB1.3 million in 2005, mainly due to less interest income generated from investments in US treasury notes and bonds as these notes and bonds matured during 2005.
-Interest expense decreased to zero in 2006 from RMB0.3 million in 2005, as the accrual of interest payable to the holders of our convertible notes from January 10, 2004 which became due ceased on January 26, 2005.
-In 2006, we recognized an exchange loss of RMB1.0 million upon translating monetary assets and liabilities which are denominated in currencies other than Renminbi into Renminbi, due to the appreciation in the value of Renminbi.
-In 2005, we recognized an exchange loss of RMB8.4 million.
+We did not incur interest expense in 2007 and 2006.
+In 2007, we recognized an exchange loss of RMB50.9 million upon translating foreign-currency monetary assets and liabilities, primarily due to the rising value of the Renminbi against the US dollar in 2007.
+In 2006, we recognized an exchange loss of RMB1.0 million.